Sv443/BetterYTM/README.md

 ### Disclaimers:
 - I am not affiliated with YouTube, Google, Alphabet, or anyone else
 - I do not intend to ever collect any data about you, everything in this script is done and stored locally on your device or on YouTube's servers
 - I can't guarantee this software is without flaws.
 If something bad happens, I don't accept blame.
-I do however accept [bug reports.](https://github.com/Sv443/BetterYTM/issues/new)
+I do however accept [bug reports and feature requests.](https://github.com/Sv443/BetterYTM/issues/new)

 <br><br><br><br><br><br>